syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Word-to-PDF-Conversion/Initialize-default-fallback-fonts).

 ### Fallback fonts based on script type

 The following code example demonstrates how a user can add fallback fonts based on the script types, which DocIO considers internally when converting a Word document to PDF.